On the Origin of Linearity and Unitarity in Quantum Theory: Conclusion

 On a standard approach to quantum theory, one starts by making the assumption that the dynamics of an isolated system can be represented by a linear and unitary operator on its Hilbert space.
 Then, one further assumes that the action of $U$ in the presence of an environment is given by $U \otimes I$.
 Once both these assumptions are made, it follows that $U$ is locally applicable.

 But the argument can be reversed -- one can \textit{assume} local applicability and then \textit{derive} linearity, unitarity, and the role of $U \otimes I$ (or, in the mixed case, convex linearity, completely positivity and $\ce \otimes \ci$).
-And there is every reason to prefer it this way round, given the appealing nature of local applicability.
 This flipping of the script not only makes for a more intuitive formulation of quantum theory; it also throws light on its connection with the other pillar of modern physics, relativity theory.

 In connecting locality with linearity, the results of this paper also connect locality with core foundational issues in quantum theory.
 In particular, linearity with respect to superpositions is responsible for the Wigner's friend paradox \cite{wigner1995remarks} and the associated problems of quantum measurements.
 Theorem \ref{thm:unitary} thus reveals a sense in which locality leads to a measurement problem.
 This complements insights from recent no-go theorems \cite{healey2018quantum, bong2020strong, haddara2022possibilistic, leegwater2022greenberger, ormrod2022no} stating that the combination of quantum theory and relativity (and more generally, Bell nonlocality, the preservation of information, and dynamical locality \cite{ormrod2023theories}) leads to a particularly acute sort of measurement problem, in which the observed outcomes and settings of measurements fail to be absolute.